apache/airflow/BREEZE.rst

                  async,aws,azure,celery,dask,elasticsearch,gcp,kubernetes,mysql,postgres,redis,slack,
                  ssh,statsd,virtualenv

+  --additional-extras
+          Additional extras to pass to build images The default is no additional extras.

+  --additional-python-deps
+          Additional python dependencies to use when building the images.

   -C, --force-clean-images
           Force build images with cache disabled.
 This will remove the pulled or build images and start building images from scratch.
 This might take a long time.